Classic Homemade Gravy

 Instructions

 Collect drippings: After roasting meat, pour the pan drippings into a measuring cup.
-Let it settle, then skim off excess fat if needed.
+Let it settle, then skim off excess fat if needed, leaving about 4 tablespoons of drippings.

-Make a roux: In a saucepan, heat the pan drippings over medium heat.
+Make the roux: Heat the drippings in a saucepan over medium heat.
 Gradually whisk in the flour until smooth.
-Cook for 1-2 minutes until lightly browned.
+Cook for 1-2 minutes until the mixture turns golden brown.

-Add broth: Slowly pour in the broth while continuously whisking to prevent lumps.
-Bring to a gentle simmer.
+Add stock: Slowly pour in the stock while continuously whisking to prevent lumps.
+Keep whisking until the mixture is smooth and begins to thicken.

 Serve: Pour the hot gravy into a gravy boat and serve immediately with your favorite dishes.